Up close with the Saltwater Crocodiles of the Nilwala River

 He’d crawled up to a riverbank to bask in the afternoon as crocs do, and could have easily been mistaken for a massive log, given his tremendous size and the colour camouflage.
 This croc was spellbinding, and I felt privileged to have seen such a giant croc, a rarity these days.

 He was as wide as our boat, and as we approached closer, he slid calmly back into the water and disappeared, without trying to overpower us.
 During my many tours to Matara, I also came across many hatchlings, indicating a healthy population in this ecosystem.
 One tour up the river gave me a count of 21 individuals.

-Locals told me there are now more crocodiles, and also that people throw their rubbish, from fish parts and meat, into the water, attracting these giant reptiles and making them lose their fear of humans.
+Locals told me there are more crocodiles now, and also that people throw their rubbish, from fish parts and meat, into the water, attracting these giant reptiles and making them lose the fear of humans.
 This, in turn, imprints in their brain the link between easy food and people, making them swim toward human-habituated areas.

 I heard some uncanny tales about how meat shops and even funeral parlours disposed of their waste into this precious water resource, which is now bearing the impacts of pollution and also giving rise to conflicts between man and crocodile.